asdf-format/asdf/docs/asdf/config.rst

 on an individual file basis (using the version argument to ``AsdfFile.__init__``) or set here to change the default for all new files created in the current session.

-Defaults to the latest supported ASDF Standard version.
+Defaults to the latest stable ASDF Standard version.

 io_block_size
 -------------